VISH831/BSAN-6070/README.md

 ### Usage
-Click on the folders to view each assignment (eg. CA01, CA02...) <br>
+Click on the folders to view each assignment
+Each folder contains a Notbook and a README File<br>
 All assignments done using Jupyter Notebook <br>
 To run the notebooks: Clone the repository <br>
 Ensure you have Jupyter Notebook installed <br>